The 3rd Shanghai Assembly on Cosmology and Structure Formation

 Donghui Jeong (KIAS/Penn State)

-Benjamin Joachimi (UCL, KIDS)
+Benjamin Joachimi (UCL)

 Massimo Meneghetti (Bologna)

-Ramon Miquel (IFAE, DES)
+Ramon Miquel (IFAE)

 David Parkinson (KASI)